 The day after Transgender Remembrance Day, I spent the morning watching David France’s film, “The Death and Life of Marsha P. Johnson.”
 It’s a smart movie unwinding a story within a story.
 (I realized in the middle that I had seen it before, but I kept watching.)
 It’s an excellent yarn – a broader LGBT history enwraps and intertwines smaller, disheartening developments into the unsolved investigation into Marsha’s death -a project undertaken by activist Victoria Cruz with the Anti-Violence Project.
 Interspersed are recorded appearances of Sylvia Rivera, who was a gay and transgender warrior, proud of her activism and honest in repeated her experience’s horrors.
 One sees her get booed as she takes the stage in Washington Square Park on no less than Gay Pride Day.
 She interrupts and tells the audience, all of whom presumably support gay rights, demonstrating such anti-trans bias, to fuck the hell off.
 If you watch the film, you witness atrocities like this, a heckling by a gay rights audience! – preserved on video; but the narrative absorbs and these moments feel as if they occur in real-time, as they surely could be.

 In 1992, those halcyon days were coming to an end; Giuliani would soon be elected mayor, race-baiting voters with impunity.
 Someone found Marsha P. Johnson in the water off the Christopher Street Pier.
 To be precise, the Pier (or “The Piers,”) is a group of unused quays and (then) dilapidated warehouses fallen into disuse.
-The City converted them into a park, and it remains a gathering place, a safe space for LGBT people of color, as well as others.
+The City converted them into a park, and the new park remains a gathering place, a safe space for LGBT people of color, as well as others.
 In the seventies, it had been a playground for white gay men of privilege.
 By the nineties, these men started the flock toward Chelsea (which, like the Village, one can no longer consider a Gayborhood.)
 “Death and Life” suggests that Marsha might have fallen from the creaky planks of one of the decrepit buildings then into the water.
-Once, the planks held in tons of inventory.
-Now, minor remnants remain, and once I took a gander at the rotting innards where one could look straight into the Hudson.
-The idea that Marsha could have stepped on a broken plank in 1992 and fallen into the water is plausible.
+Once, the planks held tons of inventory.
+Now, minor remnants remain.
+I once took a gander at the rotting innards where one could look down, straight into the Hudson.
+The idea that Marsha, in 1992, could have stepped on a broken plank and fallen into the water is a plausible theory.

 However, the film notes that still uncertain is whether Marsha died before or after she entered the water.
 If this lack of clarity makes a difference to the plot is only vaguely explored – and explored only in the language of conspiracy theory with notes of Mob, Syndicate and Mafia.
 Ms. Cruz explores the question with other players around at the time: Was Marsha shot and thrown in the water?
 It is impossible to say, but the idea seems unlikely.
 Yes, the Mob ran the gay bars, including Stonewall, at least until the eighties.
 But why anyone would want to kill Marsha is hard to fathom.
 She was an activist, a social butterfly; she was pleasant and harmless.
 But there lies the rub: In most cases of transgender killings, one might say the exact same thing.